 Our licensed audiologist uses the latest techniques and technology to thoroughly evaluate your ability to hear.
 We are experts in testing the hearing for all ages and abilities.
 We can even perform Auditory Brainstem Response hearing tests for infants, young babies or disabled adults who cannot respond to traditional testing methods.

 If a simple hearing screening indicates you have hearing loss, you should have a complete diagnostic audiologic evaluation.
-This series of tests is painless and will determine if you have hearing loss.
-If hearing loss is detected, you’ll know the type and severity.
-In other words, the professionals at The Speech & Hearing Center will be able to tell you exactly what sounds you hear and what sounds you are missing.
+This series of tests is painless and helps determine the type of hearing loss and its severity.
+From this evaluation, we’ll be able to tell you exactly what sounds you hear and what sounds you’re missing.
 Because hearing loss generally occurs gradually, you may not even be aware of it.

-Your hearing test begins with a review of your medical history and an examination of your ears.
+Your hearing test will begin with a review of your medical history and an examination of your ears.
 If you are currently taking any medications or supplements, be sure to bring a list with you.

 If you think you may be experiencing hearing loss, schedule a hearing test today with The Speech & Hearing Center.
 Our audiologists will guide you through this simple process and make the best treatment recommendations based on the results.